List of Worst Epidemics in India Since the 1900s

-According to WHO, the occurrence in a community or region of cases of illness, specific health-related behaviour, or other health-related events clearly in excess of normal expectancy.
+According to WHO, the occurrence in a community or region of cases of illness, specific health-related behavior, or other health-related events is clearly in excess of normal expectancy.
 The community or region and the period in which the cases occur are specified precisely.
 The number of cases indicating the presence of an epidemic varies according to the agent, size, and type of population exposed, previous experience or lack of exposure to the disease, and time and place of occurrence.

 1915 - 1926: Encephalitis Lethargica

 It is also known as lethargic encephalitis.
-It was an epidemic and spread around the world between 1915 -1926.
+It was an epidemic that spread around the world between 1915 -1926.
 Encephalitis lethargica was an acute contagious disease where the virus attacked the central nervous system of human beings.
-The main characteristics of this disease were increasing languor, apathy, drowsiness and lethargy.
+The main characteristics of this disease were increasing languor, apathy, drowsiness, and lethargy.
 It spread through nasal and oral secretions.
 Encephalitis Lethargica was in its epidemic form in Europe but it was still sporadic in India.

 1918 - 1920: Spanish Flu

-While the world was still fighting with Encephalitis Lethargica, a new virus spread out and was known as Spanish Flu.
-Spanish flu was caused by the deadly strain of avian influenza and was spread due to World War I. In India, the Indian soldiers who were a part of the World War I became the carriers of this disease.
+While the world was still fighting with Encephalitis Lethargica, a new virus spread out and was known as the Spanish Flu.
+Spanish flu was caused by the deadly strain of avian influenza and was spread due to World War I. In India, the Indian soldiers who were a part of World War I became the carriers of this disease.

 1961 - 1975: Cholera pandemic